alexstu1/bookbot/README.md

 to save
 git add .
-git commit, can use:         -m 'message about change' git push
+git commit, can use:         -am 'message about change' git push

 to load?